Larry Ferlazzo’s Websites of the Day…

 With the power still out for millions in the wake of Sandy, there have been some very interesting resources popping up on the Web for ways to still stay electronically connected.
-Most people who could probably use this info won’t be able to read this blog, but I will certainly fund it useful to keep in mind when climate change starts creating new disasters that will affect us in California.
+Most people who could probably use info won’t be able to read blog, but I will certainly fund it useful to keep in mind when climate change starts creating new disasters that will affect us in California.

 I hope readers will contribute other ideas, too.